 Engineered Wood Fiber will be added to parks as needed to maintain a safe depth for playgrounds.

-Note: The Central Elk Grove Benefit Zone has $2.4 million of unfunded Park Maintenance Management Plan Projects identified.
-Due to limited funding in this Benefit Zone, only projects related to health and safety will be completed until additional funding is identified.
+Note: The Central Elk Grove Benefit Zone has $2 million of unfunded Park Maintenance Management Plan Projects.
+Due to limited operational funding and lack of Capital Reserves in this Benefit Zone, only projects related to health and safety will be completed until sufficient funding is identified.

-Funding challenges in Benefit Zone 3 and Benefit Zone 6 are not new.
-In 2009, property owners in both zones were given an opportunity to approve higher assessments to offset funding shortages for maintaining parks and other facilities.
-They overwhelming rejected the proposed assessment increase.
+Funding challenges in Benefit Zone 6 are not new.
+In 2009, property owners were given an opportunity to approve higher assessments in order to offset landscape maintenance funding shortages.
+At that time, the proposed ballot measure was rejected.

-In November 2017, CSD conducted a survey among all property owners in Benefit Zone 3 and Benefit Zone 6 to determine whether they would support an assessment increase.
+In November 2017, Cosumnes CSD conducted a survey among all property owners in Benefit Zone 6 to determine whether they would support an assessment increase.
 The survey results were well below the minimum threshold needed for approval.
-As a result, CSD decided to not proceed with a vote-by-mail procedure pursuant to Prop 218.
+As a result, Cosumnes CSD decided to not proceed with a Proposition 218 vote-by-mail ballot procedure.